Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Perhaps you’ve heard that Vaseline is good for new tattoos.
 That’s not true.

-Vaseline forms a barrier that seals in the daily moisture lotion and prevents air from getting to your skin.
-This can cause your tattoo to heal more slowly or even become infected.
+Vaseline forms a barrier that seals in the daily moisture cream and prevents air from getting to your skin.

-On the other hand, it’s probably safe to put coconut oil on a healing tattoo.
 Coconut oil is a traditional remedy that’s been studied in modern times.
 It has anti-microbial and anti-inflammatory properties.

-Some tattoo artists will tell you that lotions with petrolatum may leach the new ink from your new tattoo.
-Greasy, heavy lotions may also cause problems by not allowing air to reach your skin.
+Some tattoo artists will tell you that creams with petrolatum may leach the new ink from your new tattoo.

 Once the tattoo artist has finished, they’ll wrap your skin in a sterile bandage.
 Leave that alone for at least two or three hours so that the bleeding stops.